Hours of Service: The 100/150 Air Mile Exemptions

 • Report back to the same work location every day

-• Do not drive after the 14th hour of coming on duty in a period of seven consecutive days
+• Do not drive after the 14th hour of coming on duty in seven consecutive days

-• Do not drive after the 16th hour of coming on duty in a period of two consecutive days
+• Do not drive after the 16th hour of coming on duty in two consecutive days

 Certain hours of service rules apply no matter what.
-For example, drivers are never allowed to drive more than 11 hours, nor are they allowed to drive after having been on duty for 14 hours.
+For example, drivers are never allowed to drive more than 11 hours or drive after having been on duty for 14 hours.

 Although drivers are not required to maintain a detailed log of their duty status, they are required to record their on-duty time.